JugBones/Pushin-P2P/README.md

 Hi there, We're L4BC</a> 👋
 </h3>

-## 💻 This purpose of this project is :
+## 💻 The purpose of this project is :

 - Creating P2P Protocol on top of the UDP
 - Simulating packet loss of data